JelleGraaf/PowerSpel/README.md

 2) Unzip the downloaded file to D:\Temp (or whatever location suits you).
 3) Open a PowerShell window.
 4) Import the module with the following command: Import-Module D:\Temp\powerspell-pentest\PowerSpel-PenTest\PowerSpel-PenTest.psd1
-5) Start the game with the following comman: Start-PowerSpelPenTest.ps1
+5) Start the game with the following command: Start-PowerSpelPenTest.ps1

 The rest should be self-explanatory.
 Enjoy!